ARCHER2-HPC/archer2-docs/docs/software-libraries/mkl.md

 Some examples are given below.
 Note that loading the `mkl` module will provide the environment variable `MKLROOT` which holds the location of the various MKL components.

+!!! warning
+    The ARCHER2 CSE team have seen that using MKL on ARCHER2 for some software leads to failed regression tests due to numerical differences between refernece results and those produced with software using MKL.

+    We strongly recommend that you use the HPE Cray LibSci and HPE Cray FFTW libraries for software if at all possible rather than MKL.
+If you do decide to use MKL on ARCHER2, then you should carefully validate results from your software to ensure that it is giving the expected results.

 !!! important
     The `cray-libsci` module is loaded by default for all users and this module also contains definitions of BLAS, LAPACK and ScaLAPACK routines that conflict